At A Glance

 Dilys Blum is Senior Curator of Costumes and Textiles at the Philadelphia Museum of Art.

-Nicholas Kripal is a Professor, Chair of Crafts Department, and Head of Ceramics Area at Tyler School of Art at Temple University.
+Nicholas Kripal (1953-2016) was Professor, Chair of Crafts Department, and Head of Ceramics Area at Tyler School of Art at Temple University.

 Segment Producer: Yowei Shaw